bdring/Grbl_Esp32/.github/ISSUE_TEMPLATE/Translate-to-FluidNC.md

 Attach your machine definition file here - but first change the .h extension to .txt because GitHub will not allow you to attach a file with a .h extension.
 Submit the issue, and after a few minutes, a new comment will appear with the FluidNC YAML file.

+**Attach** the file - do not paste the file text into the issue.
+If you paste, the converter will not work.